irtazahashmi/pytspl/doc/tutorials/intro.rst

 To retrive the properties of the SC, we can use the ``SimplicialComplex`` object.
-We can retrieve, for example, adjacency matrix, incidence matrices and the Hodge Laplacian matrices using the rank.
+We can retrieve, for example, adjacency matrix, incidence matrices and the Hodge Laplacian matrices by passing in the rank as a parameter.

 >>> sc.adjacency_matrix()
 >>> sc.incidence_matrix(rank=1)